aloop/aml-css/README.md

 # AML CSS

-This is a personal project, based on things like ITCSS and SUITCSS.
-Just for messing around with.
+This is a personal project, just for messing around with.

 ## Install